TRLab Secures $4.2 Million in New Investment Round

-The latest round of investment was the result of a roster that includes Pace Gallery and its Web3 company Pave Verso, art collectors Adam Lindemann, Pablo Rodriguez-Fraile and Svetlana Kuzmicheva-Uspenskaya, NFT-focused funds Metapurse and WhaleShark and venture capital firms BAI Capital, Plautus Capital and other agencies and individuals.
+The latest round of investment was the result of a roster that includes Pace Gallery and its Web3 company Pace Verso, art collectors Adam Lindemann, Pablo Rodriguez-Fraile and Svetlana Kuzmicheva-Uspenskaya, NFT-focused funds Metapurse and WhaleShark and venture capital firms BAI Capital, Plutus Capital and other agencies and individuals.
 The latest round of investment increases capital raising efforts to a total of $6.2 million.

 The platform is designed to help users discover and collect NFT art from leading artists.
 It is also trying to empower the next generation of the art community by giving access to groundbreaking projects.
 TRLab offers end-to-end service for artists and collectors to engage with NFT art from digital production to direct issuance.